Food and Drink

 Our meat is sourced from a butcher in Dover and all our ice cream is made just up the coast near Deal.
 We stock a range of local wines, as well as local fruit juices and ciders and locally brewed beer.

 We offer a hot vegetarian option every day, and in our seasonal dishes, we always try to take account of dietary needs.
 All of our food outlets offer gluten and dairy free fresh homemade soups served with gluten free rolls available, and a tempting range of gluten free sweet treats from chocolate brownie, bakewell slice and chocolate macaroons to ginger or lemon bites (perfect for dunking in our fresh made coffees).
 The Naafi restaurant also offers a daily selection of hot home cooked gluten free meat dishes (all of our gravy is gluten free as well).
-If you have any dietary requirements please ask to speak to Paul (our Catering Manager) or Stephen (our Catering Supervisor) who will be happy to advise you on the content of our foods.
+If you have any dietary requirements please ask to speak to our team who will be happy to advise you on the content of our foods.

 The Great Tower Café, NAAFI Restaurant and the Ice Cream Parlour all have outside seating areas.
 You're also welcome to bring a picnic to eat in the grounds - there are spectacular views over the English Channel from the top of the 'White Cliffs'.
 A good place to try is in front of the New Officers Barracks.